coding-for-reproducible-research/Research_Coding_Community/README.md

 Welcome!
 This repository is a **template** for launching your own Research Coding Community Coding Club website using **Jupyter Book**.
 It includes:

-- 📚 A ready-to-edit site structure (home, community pages, courses)
+- 📚 A ready-to-edit site structure (home, community pages, resources)
 - ✅ Working **GitHub Actions** for CI/CD to **deploy to GitHub Pages**
 - 🧩 **Interactive quizzes** via `jupyterquiz` with sample content
 - 🧪 Optional **accessibility checks** workflow (Pa11y)